DavidODonovan/reactland/README.md

 </p>

 A demonstration pattern for creating loosely coupled, dynamic and fully responsive data visualisations by combining D3 and React.
+A demonstration set of React bindings to help build dynamic, responsive, scaleable, loosely coupled D3 visualisations inside of React.

 Requires React version 16.0.0 or greater.
 Leverages <strong>react-dims</strong> and <strong>D3Land</strong><---provide links